ltonetwork/lto-node/identity-node/README.md

 Or you can use a reverse proxy like NGINX to both the node and indexer run off the same port or publicly available.
 This is highly recommended.

-## Run in AWS Elastic Beanstalk

-Running the node using AWS Elastic Beanstalk (EB) will install the services on a cloud machine.
-This node includes a Redis database, however it is highly recommended to use AWS Elastic Cache.
-The are 2 EB configuration files included.

-1. Dockerrun.redis.aws.json
-2. Dockerrun.leveldb.aws.json

-Take the following steps to install the node on EB:

-1. Choose if you wish to run the node with or without redis.
-Rename the correct config file to Dockerrun.aws.json
-2. Zip the Dockerrun.aws.json file
-3. Create an application
-4. Inside the created application, create an environment: `webserver environment`
-5. Select following settings:

-- Platform: Multi-container Docker
-- Upload the zipped file

-6. Configure more options
-7. Instances -> Instance type: Choose an instance with atleast 2 gb of memory (E.g. t2.small)
-8. Software -> Environment properties:
-   - Name: `LTO_NETWORK`, Value: `MAINNET` or `TESTNET` - the default is `MAINNET`, but you can set it to run a node on testnet if you wish
-   - Name: `LTO_API_KEY`, Value: `Any string` - this is your API key, can be any random string you wish
-   - Name: `NODE_API_KEY`, Value: `Same as LTO_API_KEY` - this is the API key for the `indexer` service, should be the same as `LTO_API_KEY`
-   - Name: `LTO_WALLET_PASSWORD`, Value: `Your wallet password`
-   - Name: `LTO_WALLET_SEED` or `LTO_WALLET_SEED_BASE58`, Value: `Wallet Seed`
-   - Name: `PUBLIC_HOSTNAME`, Value: `The hostname where the node is reachable.
-(This can be EB generated address)`

-Now your node should be good to go!

 ## Documentation

 You can find the API documentation on the url where your node is deployed.